RafyWP/term-importer/readme.txt

 ## Description

-TermsToTax lets you **import taxonomy terms from a CSV file** directly into WordPress.
+TermImporter lets you **import taxonomy terms from a CSV file** directly into WordPress.
 Instead of manually adding terms one by one, just upload a **CSV file**, select the taxonomy, and let the plugin do the rest.

 ### Features